11ty/11ty-website/docs/shortcodes.md

 {% addedin "0.5.0" %}

-Various template engines can be extended with shortcodes to for easy reusable content.
+Various template engines can be extended with shortcodes for easy reusable content.
 This is sugar around Template Language [Custom Tags](/docs/custom-tags/).
 Here’s an example:

 {% raw %}
 ```html